BMW Z4 Interior

 - "Inside the 2015 BMW Z4, you're greeted by a sleek dashboard, crisp analog gauges and consistently high-quality materials.
 It's an undeniably upscale environment." -- Edmunds

 - "The materials inside are upscale, base models offering convincing leatherette on the seats, and higher trim models offering genuine leather." -- Kelley Blue Book

 - "The Z4's classy interior uses premium materials and features fine craftsmanship." -- Consumer Guide (2013)

-- "Legroom is plentiful, which is something you don't hear often about small convertibles.
-Visibility is also unmatched thanks to large rear quarter windows that eliminate the typical blind spots in most roadsters." -- Edmunds
+- "Legroom is typically at a premium in cars of this type, but the Z4 easily accommodates folks with longer inseams.
+Visibility is excellent even with the top up, thanks to large rear quarter windows that eliminate the blind spots typical in most roadsters." -- Edmunds

 - "The trunk is surprisingly spacious for a 2-seat sports car, and it shrinks only slightly with the top down." -- Consumer Guide (2013)